mludvik2/data-analytics-sql-project/README.md

-**SQL project**
+**SQL project - Food Prices and Wages Analysis**

-Author: Michaela Papadimitriu Ludvikova
+*Author*: Michaela Papadimitriu Ludvikova

 Dear Viewer,

-This is my own project working with SQL.
+This project analyzes trends in wages and food prices in the Czech Republic (questions 1 -4) and in question 5, GDP growth influence with wage and food price changes.